Getting It Right the First Time

 This indicator counts the number of times patients have needed re-admission to hospital within 28 days of discharge after having had a hysterectomy.

-The benchmark is less than or equal to 42.3 readmissions for every 1,000 discharges, or about 1 in 24.
+The benchmark is less than or equal to 47.1 readmissions for every 1,000 discharges, or about 1 re-admission in 21 hysterectomies.
 A rate lower than the benchmark is desirable.

-BHS results have been below the benchmark in all of the last 4 quarters achieving 0 unplanned readmissions.
+BHS results have been lower than the benchmark in all of the last four quarters.

 Cataract surgery